GuillaumeDIDIER/Ars-Magica-Characters/Non-Hermetic Grimoire.md

 **Winds, Bow to Me**
 Solomonic Alchemy Level 15
 Alteration: Minor, Ritual
 This naranj quicky animate the wind to blow in a chosen direction.
-Many sahirs use this naraSolomonicnj to help navigate the sea, to clear a room from smoke while others use this naranj with *The Moving Cloud* to surf the sky.
+Many sahirs use this naranj to help navigate the sea, to clear a room from smoke while others use this naranj with *The Moving Cloud* to surf the sky.
 *(Base 10, +1 Minor)*

 **From Stone to Sand**